jarekzielinski/jarekzielinski/README.md

   [![Linkedin](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/jarosław-zieliński86)

-I am a software test engineer with a passion for programming, in particular mobile devices.
-Currently, I am open to interesting projects and new challenges.

 Glad to see you here!<Br>
 <a href="https://visitorbadge.io/status?path=https%3A%2F%2Fgithub.com%2Fjarekzielinski"><img src="https://api.visitorbadge.io/api/visitors?path=https%3A%2F%2Fgithub.com%2Fjarekzielinski&countColor=%23263759" /></a>
+<Br><Br>
+  I am a software test engineer with a passion for programming, in particular mobile devices.
+If you like my profile send me a message.
+Currently I am open for collaborations, interesting projects and new challenges.

 ## My skills